-- Ridley Rocks Inc. Management and exploration fees - SW Project Management Project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees for member group of companies - Delphis Financial Strategies CFO and management fees to October 27, 2012 - Phoenix One Consulting Inc. CFO and management fees starting June 20, 2012 and ending November 29, 2013 - CJ Dong Consulting Inc. CFO and management fees starting November 29, 2013 - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common
+- Ridley Rocks Inc. Management and exploration fees - SW Project Management Project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees for member group of companies - CJ Dong Consulting Inc. CFO and management fees starting November 29, 2013 - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common

-The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the 3 months ended June 30, 2014 and 2013.
+The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the 3 months ended June 30, 2015 and 2014.
 Expenses have been measured at the exchange amount that is determined on a cost recovery basis.